Are Tarantula Bites Dangerous?

 Tarantulas As Pets

-Yet cautions that will accompany any animal you consider to purchase.
-Cats may scratch, birds may bite, lizards may whip their tails, even frogs are capable of releasing unpleasant secretions that can irritate your eyes should you rub them after handling.
+There are cautions that will accompany any animal you consider to purchase.
+Cats may scratch, birds may bite, lizards may whip their tails, and even frogs are capable of releasing unpleasant secretions that can irritate your eyes should you rub them after handling.
 Tarantulas are no different from other animals in that respect.
 They have their limits, they have their reasons, and some may defend themselves if they feel it is necessary to do so.

 When Tarantulas Get Scared...